 Christina Hornbeck died in August 2010.
 Known for her diminutive stature and ability to command an audience, Hornbeck was as big a presence on Wall Street as she was in her hometown, Hastings on Hudson.
 Hornbeck loved music and art, and had a penchant for dressing a bit ostentatious.
 She is survived by her two children, Ruth and Matthew Reader; her mother, Helen Hornbeck; and brother, Jeff Hornbeck.
 We also know she survived two attacks at the World Trade Towers.
 It was a blessing to be with her on our 40th reunion.

-We belatedly report the sad news of the passing of our friend and classmate Mark Freeman.
+We report the passing of our friend and classmate Mark Freeman.
 Mark is remembered for his kindness and good humor, and for his athletic abilities, a result achieved mainly by being just so much bigger than everyone else.
 Mark passed away December 17, 2009 at the age of 59 near his home in Georgetown, Kentucky.
 Mark was a retired Major of the USAF.
 His career as a pilot began 36 years ago when he flew F-4 Phantoms for the USMC and for over a decade he flew his favorite commercial airliner, the 747-200.
 Along with his wife Janet of 36 years, Mark is survived by his mother, two children and two grandchildren.